Leucocoprinus cretaceus: Taxonomy

-In 1898 the Italian botanist and mycologist Oreste Mattirolo classified it as Lepiota cretacea.in 1898 the German botanist Otto Kuntze proposed major reclassifications in his book entitled 'Revisio generum plantarum and suggested that Michel Adanson's pre-Linnaean system genus Fungus should be resurrected for numerous Agaricus and Stropharia species with Fungus cretaceus being one of the new combinations created.
+in 1898 the German botanist Otto Kuntze proposed major reclassifications in his book entitled 'Revisio generum plantarum and suggested that Michel Adanson's pre-Linnaean system genus Fungus should be resurrected for numerous Agaricus and Stropharia species with Fungus cretaceus being one of the new combinations created.
 Like many of Kuntze's propositions from this book, the idea was not adopted and nothing remains in the Fungus genus.